Patterns and Tracks

 Let $v$ be the number of vertices of the triangulation, $e$ the number of edges ($1$-simplexes) and $f$ the number of faces ($2$-simplexes), then $3f =2e$ since every face has $3$ edges and each edge belongs to two faces.
 Thus $f$ is even.
 Every track determines a proper decomposition of the set of vertices, i.e. there are no tracks bounding a region with no vertices.
-Hence the tree $D_P$ has $v$ vertices of degree $1$.
+Hence the tree $D_P$ has $v$ vertices of degree one.
 If $v_P$ is the number of vertices of $D_P$, there are $v_P -v$ vertices of degree $3$.
 But our argument above has shown that every vertex of degree $3$ involves exactly two faces.
 Hence $2v_P-2v = f$.
 The number of vertices of a finite tree is the number of edges plus one.
 Hence $v_P = e_P +1$.
 Thus $e_P = v_P-1 = {1\over2} f +v-1$, which shows the number of tracks in a maximal pattern does not vary with the pattern.

 For example if $K=T$ the faces of a tetrahedron, so that $v=f=4$, then $e_P =5$.
-This was also proved in \cite {[D25]}, where it was shown that there are infinitely many possibilities for the track that is not a $3$-track.
+There are four $3$-tracks and one other.
+There are infinitely many possibilities for the track that is not a $3$-track.
+There is the $4$-track and also the ones shown in Figure 9.
+Here $m$ and $n$ are positive integers which are the number of parallel lines in the places indicated.
+This will be a $4(m+n)$-pattern, which will be a track if $m$ and $n$ are coprime.
+It will be a pattern since the numbers match up at every edge and we have shown that the only possibility for a pattern which does not include $3$-tracks are parallel copies of the same track.
+There are parallel copies if and only if $m$ and $n$ are not coprime.
+These are the only tracks in $T$ that are not $3$-tracks or $4$-tracks.